 This was a very hard challenge both physically and mentally – the amount of effort put in by the team to complete it cannot be under estimated.
 It was quite possibly the hardest thing many if not all of the team members have ever done.

 We would like to take this opportunity to say thank you to all who sponsored us, your support and generosity really helped drive us forward throughout the challenge.
-Nearly 130 individual and corporate donations were made and together with the matching contribution from the Wogen Anniversary Trust we raised in excess of £26,700 surpassing our target of £20,000.
+Nearly 130 individual and corporate donations were made and, together with the matching contribution from the Wogen Anniversary Trust, we raised £33,500, surpassing our target of £20,000.
 This is a wonderful achievement of which the team is justly proud and for which our chosen charities are extremely grateful.

 Some photos and route maps included below.